Romero027/Romero027.github.io/eecs598_summaries/021020-TFF-FilterForward.md

 Microclassifiers are lightweight binary classification neural networks that take as input feature maps extracted by the base DNN and output the probability that a frame is relevant to a particular application.
 Choosing which base DNN layer to use as input to each microclassifier is critical to their accuracies.
 Too late a layer may not be able to observe small details (because they have been subsumed by global semantic classification).
 Too early a layer could be computationally expensive due to the large size of early layer activations and the amount of processing still required to transform low-level features into a classification.
 The authors discuss some microclassifier architectures in the paper.

+## Advantages

+* **Edge-to-cloud design**: this hybrid design provides a way to satisfy the need to retrive high-fidelity data from bandwidth-limited edge nodes.

+* **Shared feature extractors + lightweight classifiers**: this two-level design allows scalable multi-tenant ML task executions in compute-constrained settings.

 ## Summary of Class Discussion